e18e/e18e/docs/blog/october-contributions-showcase.md

 ## Storybook

+## strip-ansi

+The community had a realisation recently that `strip-ansi` can be replaced very easily by the built-in [stripVTControlCharacters](https://nodejs.org/api/util.html#utilstripvtcontrolcharactersstr)!

+Since then, [Namchee](https://github.com/Namchee), [@ari_perkkio](https://x.com/ari_perkkio) and others have contributed a whole raft of PRs migrating away from the library.

+This was a great catch and has allowed us to drop the dependency in dozens of projects already.

+If you're using Node 16.x and above, you can drop this one too!

 ## Docusaurus

 This one didn't originate from e18e but is still well worth a mention.
 [Docusaurus](https://github.com/facebook/docusaurus) is currently tackling a pretty huge project of [improving build performance](https://github.com/facebook/docusaurus/issues/10556).